 As a hair braider you will also perform many of the duties that all stylists undertake:

-- Thick, chunky braids that are usually created by dividing small squared-off parts, or boxes.
+Thick, chunky braids that are usually created by dividing small squared-off parts, or boxes.
 Hair extensions are often braided in to add thickness.

 Hair is divided into two parts (instead of three as with most braids).
 Each section is twisted first, then the two sections are twisted together.

 Weaving hair technique where hair is separated into two sections and then one section is inserted into the other section.
-Can be done as a French braid by starting at the top of the crown
+Can be done as a French braid by starting at the top of the crown.

 Careers in Hair Braiding